Jesulonimi21/Aepp-java-sdk-tutorials/making-Aewallet-transactions-on-android.md

     }
 ```
  # Things To Note
+  - This tutorial was done using the gradle pugin 3.6.0 and Gradle build tools version 5.4.6
   - BigDecimal and BigInteger are used instead of  double, float and int for a higher precision while making calculation
   - It is important to remember to put most of this operations in another thread using Coroutines, Thread or AsyncTasks
   - You can always check out the documentation here https://kryptokrauts.gitbook.io/aepp-sdk-java/use-the-sdk/overview-structure